pulibrary/digital-cicognara-library/doc/how_to_build_site.md

 ## Introduction

-The DCL site is generated from records in the Getty Research Portal.
+The DCL site is generated from the TEI-encoded edition of Cicognara\'s /Catalogo/ and bibliographic records from the Getty Research Portal.
 Those records are updated irregularly; when they are, the records must be downloaded and the site regenerated.

 Doing so requires several steps: